But if you ask me for my top must-go place in this part of the U.S.?

 As far as I'm concerned, taking a tour is a must at Monument Valley.

-It was as we were taking a break from the truck near the Totem Pole rock formation that Loyal started going into modern Navajo politics, telling us about the tension that exists between the tribal elders and the modern development that's threatening to change Monument Valley forever.
+It was as we were taking a break from the truck near the Totem Pole rock formation that Loyal started talking about modern Navajo politics, telling us about the tension that exists between the tribal elders and the modern development that's threatening to change Monument Valley forever.

 And, while Goulding got along well with his Navajo neighbors (and while it's true that many of them didn't mind being extras in all those Western movies), the fact of the matter was that it was an outsider that opened up Monument Valley to the world.